BradHacker/frc-training/README.md

 ### Installing VSCode

-To install VSCode, go to https://code.visualstudio.com/download and download the version for your operating system.
+[Download](https://code.visualstudio.com/download) the version for your operating system.
 Follow the installer and move on once you see something similar to the image below.

 ![VSCode Startup](https://s3.amazonaws.com/screensteps_live/image_assets/assets/001/763/331/original/020708a2-bf93-4a74-9430-1d452d1f6833.png?1532302727)